apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 ## Example

-Let's walk through an of using metamorph to create a hotel review scraper:
+Let's walk through an example of using metamorph to create a hotel review scraper:

-1. Craete an Actor that accepts a hotel URL as input.
+1. Create an Actor that accepts a hotel URL as input.

-1. Use the [apify/web-scraper](https://www.apify.com/apify/web-scraper) Actor to scrate reviews.
+1. Use the [apify/web-scraper](https://www.apify.com/apify/web-scraper) Actor to scrape reviews.

-1. Implement the metamorph operation.
+1. Use the metamorph operation to transform into a run of apify/web-scraper.

 <Tabs groupId="main">